viamrobotics/docs/docs/tutorials/projects/verification-system.md

 2. Click the **Services** subtab and click **Create service** in the lower-left corner.
 3. Select the `Vision` type, then select the `ML Model` model.
 4. Give the detector the name `people-detect` and click **Create**.
-5. In your vision service's panel, fill in the **Attributes** field:
+5. In your vision service's panel, fill in the attributes field:

    ```json {class="line-numbers linkable-line-numbers"}
    {